knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

     }
 }
 ```
+Any language can be used!
+Here a simple Java-Client has been produced.

 ###How to access the new Micro-Service
 Now, you can choose your favorite programming language / environment (Node-Red works fine as well) and can access the Micro-Service...
 Sending a <string> such as "Play" to the intent-topic: